CarlesLlorens/Practical-Machine-Learning-Coursera-Course/README.md

     Balanced Accuracy      1.0000   1.0000   1.0000   1.0000   1.0000

 The random forest model classifies all data correctly and give and accuracy rate of 100%.
 We want to see how good the model is.
 It is necessary to predict our model with the cross-validation  set obtained from the original dataset.

+    # Calculate the prediction accuracy of our model on the cross-validation data set.
+    crossvalidation_pred <- predict(model, crossvalidationdata)
+    confusionMatrix(crossvalidation_pred, crossvalidationdata$classe)

 The results are:

     Confusion Matrix and Statistics
     Reference